- Canada Licensing

 Many believe that a thriving hemp industry will actually help provide for our economic future.
-With the incredibly low carbon footprint it boasts, some even say that the growing popularity of this hardy and sustainable plant could be crucial to the health of our planet.
+With the incredibly low carbon footprint it boasts, some even say that the growing popularity of this hardy and the sustainable plant could be crucial to the health of our planet.
 Read on for a brief look at what exactly industrial hemp is, what this license permits you to do, and to discover whether or not it’s right for you.

 Industrial hemp includes cannabis plants, and parts of the plant, of any variety, that contains 0.3 % tetrahydrocannabinol (THC) or less in the leaves and flowering heads.
 While it cannot contain more than 0.3 % THC, there is no limit to the amount of cannabidiol (CBD) that may be contained in industrial hemp plants.